Go to main content

 current Ph.D.
 Students

-• Geraint Duc is researching the extraction of methods from computational biology texts and their semantic description and ultimate presentation as workflows.
+• Geraint Duck is researching the extraction of methods from computational biology texts and their semantic description and ultimate presentation as workflows.
 I co-supervise Geraint with Goran Nenadic and David Robertson.

-• Maria copeland is working with myself and rob Procter to investigate the social aspects of collaborative ontology authoring.
+• Maria copeland is working with myself, Bijan parsia and rob Procter to investigate some of the social aspects of collaborative ontology authoring and how they link with what happens during the actual engineering of axioms as it happens over time - investigating axiom dynamics.

-• Eleni Mikroyannidi is working on ontology comprehension -- how do we enable users to understand the complex, logical artefacts that are OWL ontologies.
+• Eleni Mikroyannidi is working on detecting regularities and irregularities in ontologies written inn OWL. oThis is all part of investigating ntology comprehension -- how do we enable users to understand the complex, logical artefacts that are OWL ontologies.
 I co-supervise Eleni with Alan Rector.

 • Azlinayati Manaf has started looking at the relationship between the Simple Knowledge Organisation System (SKOS) and the Web Ontology Language (OWL).